ProviderID Workflow

 - If the node has no

-spec.providerIDyet: setsMetal3Machine.spec.providerIDto the new format, marks the machine ready, then patchesnode.spec.providerIDon the workload cluster. - If the node already has a ProviderID matching the new format: copies it to
+spec.providerIDyet: setsMetal3Machine.spec.providerIDtometal3://<namespace>/<bmh-name>/<m3m-name>, marks the machine ready, then patchesnode.spec.providerIDon the workload cluster. - If the node already has a ProviderID matching the expected format: copies

 - If the node has no